evatsv/Adcade-Game-Udacity-FEND-Project-3/README.md

 - Using the arrows of your keyboard ⬅️⬆️⬇️➡️ move in different directions
 - Your goal is to reach the river without colliding with any bug which appears in different speed.

+##### Launch

+Download zip file and extract all folders to a location.//https://github.com/evatsv/Adcade-Game-Udacity-FEND-Project-3 Open root folder and double click index.html file.

 ### Acknowledgments:
 Thanks to: